 I read the sections on I2S and on the clock.

 Another tutorial on using the I2S protocol on the discovery board.
-Not much new info as opposed to the fiurst 2 links, but it gave me inspiration to also draw a graph of my output in debug mode when I was stuck.
+Not much new info as opposed to the first 2 links, but it gave me inspiration to also draw a graph of my output in debug mode when I got stuck.
 He has another nice video on how to use printf statements when using the STM32 in debug mode.
 Useful stuff.

 These tutorials combined gave me enough knowledge to output my sine.
 For my final code check this github commmit: 63bcf79.

 After managing to play a sine wave, next up was playing my drumbadum code that I had written prior to prototyping (see section on the Code).
 It was running on my computer and already has placeholders for analog inputs (potentiometers) and the method of writing audio could easily translate to the set up I had with the sinewave.
 With that I mean that I calculate a value for each sample at the given sample rate, just like I did with the sinewave.
 So the first thing to do is basically copy over the code and compile and cross fingers.
 Think there was about a 1% it would work straight of the bat and indeed it didn't.
 But I was awfully close in hindsight.
 My code was c++, while the code generated by CubeMX (which is basically the standard code generated to enable the correct peripherals etc) was c.
 Even though when I started my project I explicitly said I want c++.
-Anyway a quick google and turns out I can just rename my main.c to main.cpp and it would compile in c++.
+Anyway, did a quick google and it turns out that I can just rename my main.c to main.cpp and it would compile in c++.
 Easy peasy.
 Except for 1 snag, every time I do an update in cubeMX, it creates the main.c file, without my user code (which is in main.cpp).
-This is a known issue and at mainly just an annoyance.
-From there I can basically directly copy the code in e.g. the instrument header files (e.g. bass_drum.h), straight from my original project.
-This was beautiful in my case as I will explain later.
+This is a known issue and at mainly just an annoyance as I have to copy my code from the main.cpp to the new main.c and rename the file.
+Luckily I can directly copy the code in the instrument header files (e.g. bass_drum.h), straight from my original project.

 So after flashing my code it was running, but with a lot of artificats, distortion and overall ugliness in sound.
 It was clear that the processor could not keep up and my code needed to be leaner.
 So I started isolating the instruments to see where the trouble lay.
 First I just played the hihat, as it was the most simple algorithm.
-And in isolation the processor had no issues with plahying this.
+And in isolation the processor had no issues with playing this sound.
 Next up was the bassdrum, which was a struggle.
 As I wrote about in the code blogs, I know I should be avoiding using floating points, but since this STM32F407 had an FPU I thought I'd test it out and not remove all my floats beforehand.
-For the bassdrum it was the added harmonics section and that uses sines with floats.
-I spend about 4 hours trying to get it to work with floats, by trying various different things and tripple checking that the FPU was actually being used , but to no avail.
+For the bassdrum it was the added harmonics section which caused most issues, probably because it uses sines.
+I spend about 4 hours trying to get it to work with floats, by trying various different things and tripple checking that the FPU was actually being used, but to no avail.
 Then I rewrote the code (see this commit) to use lookup tables.
 This fixed the bassdrum and it was playing without issues.
 Also tried together with the hihat and that worked as well.

 Next up the FM drum.
 This was the most frustrating and at the same time most rewarding part of the project so far.
-In my FM algorithm I was using floats and sinewaves.
-A carrier which has a base frequency, and then the phase which is modulated by 2 other sine waves (see code blogs on more explaination).
-How the hell do I do this with lookup tables without using flaots.
+In my FM algorithm I was using floats and trigonometry functions.
+It consist of a carrier wave which has a base frequency, and then the phase which is modulated by 2 other sine waves (see code blogs on more explaination).
+How the hell do I do this with lookup tables without using floats.
 Took me 2 days to figure it out, of which most time was spent trying to brute force my original method.
 In theory it should have worked, but one of the issues was precision.
 Now my modulators were running at frequencies up to 8khz, with an amplitude that was relatively small.
 As I couldn't use floats, I was using fixed points but I just could not get the precision right.
 Frustrating to say the least.
-Then I started thinking (way toooooo late), how did the peeps at Yamaha do this on their FM synths.
-Which surely were running on weaker processors than my STM32.
+Then I started thinking (way toooooo late), how did the peeps at Yamaha do this on their FM synths back in the 80s/90s?
+These were surely running on weaker processors than my STM32.
 Googled and found out about Direct Digital Synthesis (DDS).
-I will post some articles below, but the gist is that when we think about our sine in the time domain, we imagine that each increase in sample, we increase the phase and use that for our lookup table.
-This is a terrible explaination, so please read the articles.
-Anyway it was one of these "of course that's how we do it" moments.
-Because using this method we can recalculate the frequency for each sample and thus each phase shift and start varying our sinewave frequency easily.
-In addition this solves my headscrather which is the envelope parameter for the bass drum.
-This can be solved using DDS.
+I will post some articles below, but the gist is that when we think of our sinewave in the time domain, we imagine that with each increase in sample, we increase the phase and use that phase increase as input parameter for our lookup table.
+I understand this is a terrible explanation, so please read the articles.
+Anyway it was one of these "of course, that's how they do it" moments.
+Because using this method we can recalculate the frequency after each sample and subsequently each phase shift at each time step.
+But we can now also easily adjust the frequency at each timestep and start varying our sinewave frequency easily 'on the fly' (again apologies for this terrible explanation).
+In addition this solves my headscratcher which is the envelope parameter for the bass drum.
+This can be solved using DDS also.
 So I implemented this an ran the code and ... it did not solve the issue, still hearing artifacts.
 However when playing the FM drum in isolation it did work, so clearly an improvement.
 For the sake of it I started disabling some features, first one was the harmonics parameter of the bass drum as that is my least favourite parameter.
 And lo and behold it worked, great success.
 I will deal with the harmonics parameter later if I feel like it.
-Not too bothered about not using it.
+Not too bothered about not using it tbh.

 Next I touched up the code a little.
 I implemented the bass drum envelop use DDS.
 Also I added code to read potentiometer.
 For this I based myself on the last 6 minutes of Phil's lab - Digital Audio Processing with STM32.